davedoesdemos/DatalakeDocs/README.md

 ### Number of Accounts

+As a general rule you'll start with two storage accounts.
+One Blob account for raw data sets and one ADLS Gen 2 for everything else.
+Start with this and add accounts as and when you can justify more.
+Reasons you may want more accounts are:

+* Organisational separation
+* Regional separation
+* Security boundaries
+* Performance
+* System limitations

+#### Organisational Separation

+Where an organisation has separate business units it makes sense to use different accounts for these to enable M&A activity to proceed more easily should one BU need to move away from the others.
+This also gives clear ownership to data and allows different teams to own their own data.

+#### Regional Separation

+Where data is sourced from different regions it makes sense to land it locally in those regions in many scenarios.
+Once inside Azure, the networking uses a high speed network, and so processing may be able to leverage data from multiple locations.
+Conversely, latency from distance could interfere with processing time and so data may need to be colocated in one region for performance purposes.

+#### Security Boundaries

+In most scenarios, storage accounts can be used to segregate for security purposes.
+For instance HR data and Sales data may have very different security requirements and so should be stored in different accounts for simplicity of permissions and access control.

+#### Performance

+In many scenarios, separating data to different storage accounts can improve performance due to throughput limitations as mentioned below.

+#### System Limitations

+The [Microsoft documentation](https://docs.microsoft.com/en-us/azure/storage/common/scalability-targets-standard-account) shows the limits of storage accounts.
+Important things to note are throughput (particularly egress speed), transactions and number of accounts.
+The limit on accounts in a region is the reason we don't simply create one account per data set, although this is a soft limit and may be raised.

 ## Structure

 Many documents discuss using layers in the data lake to organise data.
 You'll often see concepts of "bronze, silver, gold", or "raw, curated, modelled".
 I find that these concepts, while useful to explain data lakes to beginners, don't convey the real requirements or purpose of structure within a lake.
 Leaving aside the obvious structural concepts of dates and data sources for the moment, structure needs to reflect organisational requirements.
 For this reason, my preferred explanation fits around data sets.